 Prescription drug abuse continues as a health care problem in our nation and state.
 Despite the fact that the NYS PDMP (Prescription Drug Monitoring Program, has yielded a 75% improvement in “doctor shopping” for opioid prescriptions, since 2013, death by overdose on prescription opioids remains significant in NYS.

 These principles and guidelines aim to identify and promote the essential elements of acute, chronic and palliative pain assessment and management for both children and adults, as well as recognize the risks of opioid use disorder.

-The Community Principles of Pain Management provide recommendations for primary care clinicians who are assessing, managing and prescribing treatment, including opioids, for acute, chronic pain and active cancer treatment, palliative care, and end-of-life care.
-The principles were revised to align with national guidelines developed by a panel of experts and aim to help clinicians meet federal and state regulations.
+The Community Principles of Pain Management (CPPM) provide recommendations for primary care and specialist clinicians who are assessing, managing and prescribing treatment, including opioids, for acute, chronic pain and active cancer treatment, palliative care, and end-of-life care.
+The principles align with national guidelines developed by a panel of experts and aim to help clinicians meet federal and state regulations.

 The CDC guideline provides recommendations for primary care clinicians who are prescribing opioids for chronic pain outside of active cancer treatment, palliative care, and end-of-life care.
 Additional tools are found on the CDC website.

 While all patients should be screened for pain, identifying a specific etiology for pain is challenging.
 A complete assessment, including physical, mental, emotional, and spiritual components is helpful in determining the appropriate course of management.